weiks/flatfooted/README.md

     later.
   - The JavaScript interaction may be bypassed if we are able to use an identifier from the `Zoro` data, and use that as the search string.
-This will bypass a "results page" and go straight to "product page".
+This will bypass a "results page" and go straight to "item page".

 #### Group 2